January 3, 2025

 Charging at home overnight MUST be managed to eliminate the natural peak that would otherwise occur at the beginning of the charge cycle when there are also other high home-based demands.
 Technology applications already exist to push charging later in the evening/night and work backward from when people need a full charge the next day.
 (This is what my company, Rolling Energy Resources does in partnership with Smartcar, not-coincidentally).

 Electricity is relatively abundant during specific time periods, such as midnight to 5 am and midday in solar-rich environments.
-These low-demand times result in lower electricity costs, making EV charging even more affordable.
-However, many utilities lack appropriate electric rate designs to incentivize charging patterns that align with these low-cost periods.
+These low-demand times of electricity production result in lower electricity costs, making EV charging even more affordable.
+However, many utilities lack appropriate electric rate designs to incentivize charging patterns that align with these low-cost electricity usage periods.

 It is crucial that we address this issue, especially as the grid mix undergoes radical changes.
 Static time-of-use rates alone may not suffice in our future, where distributed energy resources (DERs) play a significant role.
-Innovative rate designs and incentives must be implemented to encourage desired charging behavior.
+Innovative rate designs and incentives must be implemented to encourage desired charging behavior and enable proper load management.

 Addressing equity in electricity rates through EVs